alessandrocandolini/dotty-playground/README.md

 ## IDE support

-Dotty comes with it's own language server protocol (LSP) implementation, see http://dotty.epfl.ch/docs/usage/ide-support.html
+Dotty comes with **its own bespoke language server protocol (LSP)**, see http://dotty.epfl.ch/docs/usage/ide-support.html
-* Currently, the only IDE we officially support is Visual Studio Code, using the above LSP
+* Currently, the only IDE officially supported is Visual Studio Code, using the above LSP
-* IntelliJ supports for dotty is very limited at the time of writing, especially if new dotty syntax is used extensively
+* IntelliJ supports for dotty is very limited, especially if the new dotty syntax is used extensively
 * LSP can be used with other editors too, but it requires manual configuration.
 For vim, a guide can be found here: https://www.dev-log.me/Coc_Vim_with_Dotty/
-* Metals v0.9.5 has some support for dotty https://scalameta.org/metals/blog/
+* Metals v0.9.5 has some support for dotty https://scalameta.org/metals/blog/ In vim and visual studio code, metals will very likely clash with the dotty bespoke  LSP